ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 4.1 Exam Scores
 ^^^^^^^^^^^^^^^
-- You can view the exam scores from the *Scores* page.
+- You can acess the exam scores by clicking on |scores|.
 This view aggregates the results of the students and combines them to provide an overview over the students’ performance.
 - You can view the spread between different achieved scores, the average results per exercise as well as the individual students' results.
 - Additionally, you can choose to modify the dataset by selecting ``only include submitted exams`` or ``only include exercises with at least one non-empty submission``.